My friend Melissa recently called me in a panic, in the middle of the season finale of her favorite reality show.

 4. Eat Regularly – and Mindfully

-Set some rules for yourself – like scheduling regular meal times like they are meetings, or never eating in the car.
+Set some rules for yourself – like scheduling regular meal times as though they are meetings, or never eating in the car.
+In general, the fewer distractions you have while eating, the better.
+As much as possible, focus on just eating when you’re eating.
 Allow enough time to savor every bite, and you just might find you don’t need to take as many.

 5. Track What You Eat